jowo-io/next-auth-pubkey/README.md

 # Storage

 pubkey auth flows require that a callback be triggered on success as part of the authentication flow.
 For this reason, it may be that the device scanning the QR (e.g. a mobile) is not the same device that's trying to authenticate (e.g. a desktop).
-So, we require session storage to persist some data and make it available across devices and ensure it's available when the callback is triggered.
+So, we require data storage to persist some data and make it available across devices and ensure it's available when the callback is triggered.

 Data can be stored in a medium of your choice.
 For example: a database, a document store, or a session store.
 Here's an example using [Vercel KV](https://vercel.com/docs/storage/vercel-kv):